EZhex1991/EZSoftBone/README.md

   - Gravity Aligner: A transform can be specified to determine how much the gravity affects the system, inversely correlated to dot-production of aligner's y direction and world's y direction
     - *eg: Create a new GameObject, leave its rotation unchanged (identical to the world space), drag it down to the head of a character, and set it as the aligner of the Hair system.
 You will see the grivity has no effect on the hair when the character stands still, and has maximum effect when the character lies down or bows*
     - To create a context menu to reset Transform's world rotation easily, Check this page: [EZTransformContextMenu](https://github.com/EZhex1991/EZUnity/blob/master/Assets/EZhex1991/EZUnity/Editor/ContextMenu/EZTransformContextMenu.cs)
+  - Force Space: reference system of the Force Module
   - Simulate Space: A transform can be specified as a simulate space, it's useful when the system needs to be updated with a moving object (relatively static)
     - *eg: a character in a moving car, hair should be relatively static to the car*